 The interface exits Slave Receiver Mode after receiving a STOP.
-The interface will switch to Slave Transmitter Mode if SMB0DAT is written while an active Slave Receiver.
-Figure 30.7 shows a typical slave write sequence.
+Note that the interface will switch to Slave Transmitter Mode if SMB0DAT is written while an active Slave Receiver.
+Figure 26.7 shows a typical slave write sequence.
 Two received data bytes are shown, though any number of bytes may be received.
-Notice that the 'data byte transferred' interrupts occur at different places in the sequence, depending on whether hardware ACK generation is enabled.
+Notice that the "data byte transferred" interrupts occur at different places in the sequence, depending on whether hardware ACK generation is enabled.
 The interrupt occurs before the ACK with hardware ACK generation disabled, and after the ACK when hardware ACK generation is enabled.

-Figure 30.7.
+Figure 26.7.
 Typical Slave Write Sequence

-30.5.4.
+26.5.4.
 Read Sequence (Slave)